happysmaran/CLOS/README.md

 <p>If there are any bugs you find or feature requests you find, you can kindly email me at smaran@codestraightwithsmaran.org (NO SPAM).</p>

+<h3>This program is protected under the GNU GPL license, and people are allowed to use and distribute the source code, with proper credit to the original autor (Smaran).
+No commercialization nor privitization of source code is allowed.</h3>
 </body>
 </html>